Planning Services Division

-The Division also provides primary staff support to the Planning Commission, Zoning Administrator, Design Review Board, City Engineer, as well as the Demolition Permit Review Committee.
+In carrying out these responsibilities, Division staff supports several official bodies, including the Planning Commission, Zoning Administrator, Design Review Board, City Engineer, and the Demolition Permit Review Committee.

 Chief Planning Manager